 ↑Top / Menu / Search

-The railing less Cathedral and the less than green Green!
+The railing-less Cathedral and the less-than-green Green!

 Exeter Cathedral GreenFor generations the Cathedral Church of St Peter and the surrounding area has been drawn, sketched and painted; then, with the invention of the Kodak in 1888 and the introduction of Postcards in the 1890s, views and vistas of the cathedral and the surrounds have been recorded from almost every conceivable angle and vantage point, making the Cathedral the most photographed building (both inside and out) in the whole of Exeter.